 We have also developed a performance peer group with the assistance of PM&P. The performance peer group is only used to determine payouts for our performance share awards by measuring our TSR relative to that of the performance peer group.
-The composition of the performance peer group will also be reviewed by the Committee on an annual basis to ensure that we have and maintain an appropriate group of companies.
+The composition of the performance peer group is also reviewed by the Committee on an annual basis to ensure that we have and maintain an appropriate group of companies.
+See "-Performance Shares" below for a description of performance award payouts.

 The performance peer selections were primarily based on who we believe are our most direct competitors - those companies who are in the same industry sector and compete with us in regards to the products or services we offer.
+Given that the Philadelphia Stock Exchange Oil Service Sector is designed to track the performance of the overall oilfield services sector, the Committee believes it is a useful measure of the company's performance.

-Ticker 2013 Performance Peer Companies Primary SIC Description CAM Cameron International Corp Oil & Gas Field Machinery, Equip DRC Dresser-Rand Group Inc. Engines & Turbines DRQ Dril-Quip Inc. Oil & Gas Field Machinery, Equip EXH Exterran Holdings Inc. Oil & Gas Field Machinery, Equip FTI FMC Technologies Inc. Oil & Gas Field Machinery, Equip LUFK Lufkin Industries Inc. (1) Oil & Gas Field Machinery, Equip NOV National Oilwell Varco Inc. Oil & Gas Field Machinery, Equip OII Oceaneering International Inc. Oil & Gas Field Services
+Ticker 2014 Performance Peer Companies Primary SIC Description CAM Cameron International Corp Oil & Gas Field Machinery, Equip DRC Dresser-Rand Group Inc. Engines & Turbines DRQ Dril-Quip Inc. Oil & Gas Field Machinery, Equip EXH Exterran Holdings Inc. Oil & Gas Field Machinery, Equip FTI FMC Technologies Inc. Oil & Gas Field Machinery, Equip HTG:LON Hunting plc N/A NOV National Oilwell Varco Inc. Oil & Gas Field Machinery, Equip OII Oceaneering International Inc. Oil & Gas Field Services OSX Philadelphia Stock Exchange Oil Service Sector N/A